How to Resolve Rate Limited Requests (429 Too Many Requests)

 As you can see, this sorts all visitors into two groups:

-• On the first line, the allowlist, you find the keywords that are exempt from the rate liming, like: google, bing, heartbeat, or magereport.com.
+• On the first line, the allowlist, you find the keywords that are exempt from rate limiting, like: google, bing, heartbeat, or magereport.com.

 The keywords are separated by | characters since it is a regular expression.